-Colin Trevorrow, the director of Jurassic World, bowed out of returning and signed on to direct Star Wars IX (2019) only to be unceremoniously dumped from that after the critical drubbing taken by his small independent film The Book of Henry (2017).
+Colin Trevorrow, the director of Jurassic World, bowed out of returning and signed on to direct Star Wars Episode IX: Rise of the Skywalker (2019) only to be unceremoniously dumped from that after the critical drubbing taken by his small independent film The Book of Henry (2017).
 While Trevorrow and his regular writer Derek Connolly do turn in the script here, directing duties have been inherited by Spanish director J.A.
-Bayona who first appeared with the ghost story The Orphanage (2007) and received acclaim for his English-language debut with the tsunami drama The Impossible (2013) and the dark children’s fantasy A Monster Calls (2016).
+Bayona.
+Bayona first appeared and impressed audiences with the ghost story The Orphanage (2007) and received acclaim for his English-language debut with the tsunami drama The Impossible (2013) and the dark children’s fantasy A Monster Calls (2016).

 Jurassic World was not a great film but proved enjoyable popcorn fodder; by contrast, Jurassic World: Fallen Kingdom slots into being an entirely by-the-numbers sequel.
 Industrial Light and Magic do their usual top-quality job and produce an impressive array of dinosaurs but nothing that be considered new.
 Usually, the Jurassic Park films have at least one standout effects set-piece that you remember afterwards but the sequences here, while perfectly technically competent, are forgettable.